Aliases for AQP4 Gene

 GeneCards Summary for AQP4 Gene

 AQP4 (Aquaporin 4) is a Protein Coding gene.
-Diseases associated with AQP4 include Brain Edema and Neuromyelitis Optica.
-Among its related pathways are Aquaporin-mediated transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include transporter activity and glycerol channel activity.
+Diseases associated with AQP4 include Neuromyelitis Optica and Optic Neuritis.
+Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include transporter activity and glycerol channel activity.
 An important paralog of this gene is AQP5.